tlively/learn-gfx-hal/book/src/08_camera.md

 We have to update `LocalState` to have the new camera type, and we also have to update how it computes the orientation deltas.
 Specifically, we have to turn the pitch and yaw changes _way_ down.
-They're no longer in degrees, they're in... uh... well not even Radians I guess.
-Just... arbitrary units?
-Anyway, turn the mouse sensitivity way down.
+Remember how we talked about the input values needing to be small?
+Something like `0.0005` is a comfortable amount for one frame of change.

 Also, we will use `Z` and `C` to roll port and starboard.